 What do I need to know for my first karate class?

-We prefer that potential students contact the dojo before arriving for their free trial class to ensure that you can be accomodated in that particular class.
+We prefer that potential students contact the dojo before arriving for their trial class to ensure that you can be accomodated in that particular class.
 In addition, you need to:

 - Arrive at least 10 minutes before the scheduled start of class.